FrugalPrompt: Reducing Contextual Overhead in Large Language Models via Token Attribution: Introduction

-We address these challenges by introducing a prompt compression strategy that uses saliency scores generated from state-of-the-art pre-trained token attribution methods \cite{modarressi-etal-2022-globenc, modarressi-etal-2023-decompx}.
+We aim to answer these questions with a theoretically grounded work motivated by information-theoretic approaches in linguistics.
+Using SOTA token attribution techniques, we compute saliency scores for the prompt and selectively retain the semantically rich tokens while filtering redundant ones.
+This yields a training-free compressor that (i) better preserves meaning-critical content, (ii) systematically removes low-value discourse material and function words, and (iii) avoids the cost of an auxiliary large model.
+Importantly, our approach requires only a lightweight pretrained encoder, providing substantially lower overhead than prior compressor designs.
+By introducing a prompt compression strategy that uses saliency scores generated from state-of-the-art pre-trained token attribution methods \cite{modarressi-etal-2022-globenc, modarressi-etal-2023-decompx}.
 These saliency scores can capture the semantically rich token while filtering the redundant ones.
 This is achieved without any training paradigm, with minimal parameter overhead of a single 110M BERT model \cite{devlin2019bert}, substantially lower than that of existing methods.

 Our criteria for filtering are grounded in two linguistic principles underlying textual redundancy.
 First, there is an intrinsic redundancy to any form of text produced by humans \cite{wit1999linguistic}.
-For instance, in the text, ``What are your plans for the weekend, by the way?'', the phrase ``by the way'' contributes no additional meaning to an LLM.
+For instance, in the text, \textit{``What are your plans for the weekend, by the way?''}, the phrase \textit{``by the way''} contributes no additional meaning to an LLM.
 Second, the English language has low-importance tokens that add little to no semantic weight, generally in the form of articles and auxiliary verbs.
-For instance, most of the meaning is conveyed if the statement ``I have received a parcel.'', is simplified to ``I received parcel.", with the latter mimicking simplified English, often used by non-native speakers \cite{shubert1995comprehensibility}.
-Our filtering methods eliminate both forms of redundancy.\\
+For instance, most of the meaning is conveyed if the statement \textit{``I have received a parcel.''}, is simplified to \textit{``I received parcel.''}, with the latter mimicking simplified English, often used by non-native speakers \cite{shubert1995comprehensibility}.
+Our filtering methods eliminate both forms of redundancy.
+Our key contributions are as follows: